 The General Education component of the Curriculum is comprised of two elements.
 Foundational Approaches develop key intellectual capabilities demanded in a variety of disciplines, while Sectors of Knowledge allow you to tailor your own education in the arts and sciences while gaining valuable knowledge across a broad range of disciplines

-Writing is the primary medium through which the quality of a student's intellectual work will be judged.
 The ability to express oneself clearly and persuasively in writing is fundamental for success across all academic disciplines, and throughout one's personal and professional life.

 For these reasons, writing plays a central role within the College curriculum.
 Students must take a writing seminar to fulfill the College's Writing Requirement.
 It is recommended that students take this course during their first year of study.
 Students are also encouraged to continue development of their writing skills by participating in Penn's writing programs.

-While students often opt to satisfy the Language Requirement by continuing to study the language that they have already begun in high school or earlier, the wealth of languages that the University offers is such that many students decide to explore a new culture and area of our globe by beginning a foreign language that they have never studied before.
+While students often opt to satisfy the Language Requirement by continuing to study the language that they have already begun in high school or earlier, the wealth of languages that the University offers is such that many students decide to explore a new culture and area of our globe by beginning a language that they have never studied before.
 French, Spanish, and a few other languages are taught at the pre-collegiate level, but students are less likely to have been exposed to Arabic, Hindi or Japanese—let alone Uzbek or Hausa—and each of these languages is a mode of access to a fascinating culture and history.

 In contemporary society, citizenship, work and personal decision-making all require sophisticated thinking about quantitative evidence.